SUSE-Cloud/automation/docs/ardana/testing.md

 13:34:20 **
 13:34:20 **  2. (preferred) trigger a manual build for the openstack-cloud-heat-engcloud 13:34:20 **  job at https://ci.nue.suse.com/job/openstack-cloud-heat-engcloud/build and
-13:34:20 **  use the same 'alan-turing' ardana_env value and the 'delete' action for the 13:34:20 **  parameters
+13:34:20 **  use the same 'alan-turing' cloud_env value and the 'delete' action for the 13:34:20 **  parameters
 13:34:20 **
 13:34:20 ******************************************************************************